craig-m/crgm_net/README.md

 ```

-## setup virtual machine
+## Create new cloud VM

-To deploy a new linode (using the details above):
+To deploy a new Linode (using the details above):

 ```
 vagrant@stretch:/vagrant$ ./create_linode.sh create
 ```

-To rebuild the existing linode:
+To rebuild an existing Linode (note this will delete the existing VM!):

 ```
 vagrant@stretch:/vagrant$ ./create_linode.sh recreate
 ```

+Now see puppet.md for using Bolt to run tasks/scripts on the VM.